Foxboron/ClojureDoc-Search/README.md

 ## Issues
  * Sublime Text 2's quick panel scales by the largest, gives an awkward view for several examples
- * Can only insert the first example in a list.

 ![example picture](http://i.imgur.com/ODYpi.png "Example-pic")